CleverCloud/documentation/content/doc/administrate/zone-migration.md

 FSBuckets can not be migrated across zones either.
 You will have to create a new FSBucket in the target zone and transfer its content from the old to the new one.

-To do so, you can use the `lftp` or `rclone` tools.
+To do so, you can use the [`lftp`](https://lftp.yar.ru/) or [`rclone`](https://rclone.org/) tools.
 Or you can ask our support team and we will be able to do it for you.

 {{< callout type="warning" >}}
-In case of a FSBucket add-on (and not a PHP+FTP add-on), you will have to remember to link it to your application once it has been migrated to the new zone.
+In case of a FSBucket add-on (and not a PHP+FTP add-on), remember to link it to your application once it has been migrated to the new zone.
 {{< /callout >}}